Acetylputrescine deacetylase

-N-acetylputrescine + H2O acetate + putrescine

 Thus, the two substrates of this enzyme are N-acetylputrescine and H2O, whereas its two products are acetate and putrescine.

 This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is N-acetylputrescine acetylhydrolase.
 This enzyme participates in urea cycle and metabolism of amino groups.